-Any course from the catalog may be completed in a conference setting.
+On rare occassion, a student might complete an conference course (one-on-one study) to meet the need for a required course in the curriculum.
 Students must secure the agreement of a faculty member and the approval of the department in which the course is offered.
-A conference course is not part of regular assigned teaching load but is offered when necessary to meet an individual student’s unique need.
 Only special circumstances will merit approval.
-The school will provide written notification to the student that the conference course has been approved, and the student will be registered.
-Students enrolling in conference courses pay both the tuition fee and the special conference course fee of $100 per semester hour.1 The conference course fee is refundable only if student drops the course prior to the first day of the semester in which it is offered.
+The school will provide written notification to the student that the conference course has been approved and the student will be registered.

 Students will be limited to two conference courses or directed studies during the tenure of the degree for which they are enrolled.
 Conference courses and directed studies completed with elected or appointed faculty are considered on-campus hours.

 The Dean’s List is computed for the fall and spring semesters only.
 Undergraduate and master’s level students must be enrolled full-time and earn at least a 3.90 for the semester to be included on the Dean’s List.